thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

-tags = ["Programming Languages", "Type Inference"] series = ["Making a Language"] keywords = ["Programming Languages", "Compiler", "Type Inference", "Bidirectional Typechecking", "Unification", "Union-Find", "Constraint Solving"] description = "Designing a language, type first"
+tags = ["Programming Languages", "Type Inference"] series = ["Making a Language"] keywords = ["Programming Languages", "Compiler", "Type Inference", "Bidirectional Typechecking", "Unification", "Union-Find", "Constraint Solving"] description = "Designing a language, types first"
 +++

 I'd like to design a language, more specifically implement a compiler for a programming language I've made up.
 This is not the first time I've wanted to do this.
 In fact, I've had the [itch](https://github.com/thunderseethe/waht) [quite a](https://github.com/thunderseethe/panera) [few](https://github.com/thunderseethe/brainfuck_interpreter) [times](https://github.com/thunderseethe/false_interpreter) [before](https://github.com/thunderseethe/tiger).
 I can't tell you why I keep returning to this venture when I've failed at it so many times.
 What I can tell you is why I always fail.
 Every time I begin a sparkly new project with fresh eyes and quickly whip together a lexer.